Yiling-J/theine-go/README.md

 Theine provides two types of client, simple cache and loading cache.
 Both of them are initialized from a builder.
 The difference between simple cache and loading cache is: loading cache's Get method will compute the value using loader function when there is a miss, while simple cache client only return false and do nothing.

-Loading cache uses singleflight to prevent concurrency loading to same key(thundering herd).
+Loading cache uses [singleflight](https://pkg.go.dev/golang.org/x/sync/singleflight) to prevent concurrent loading to same key(thundering herd).

 simple cache: